Skip to main content

 While Autofix is working, a Niteshift Fixes check run appears on the PR and links to the task.

 Most code review bots (CodeRabbit, Cursor Bugbot, Codex Review, Claude Code Review) only post on ready PRs.
-To get autofix iterating on bot feedback automatically, set your PR preference to ready instead of draft.
+To get Autofix iterating on bot feedback automatically, set your PR preference to ready instead of draft.

 Where to turn it on